mjhassan/WixView/README.md

 # **react-native-interactable** example

 `react-native-interactable` is an excellent library for interactable views in React Native, that promises high performance.
-Unfortunatly, the example (playground), included in the rero, is not working.
+Unfortunatly, the example (playground), included in the repo, is not working.
 So I separed the code and made it workable.

 ## How do I run it